A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 \subsection{Random embedding of $G$ from its embedded blocks}

-We now construct the random combinatorial embedding of $G$.
+Recall that at this point $G$ is a deterministic, infinite, locally finite graph that has a locally finite embedding.
+We now construct a random combinatorial embedding $\pi^G$ of $G$ with $\acc(G,\pi^G) = 1$.

 For finite blocks $G_a$, as described in subsection \ref{subsection:finite_block}, we choose a uniform random combinatorial embedding $\pi^{G_a}$ with the additional property that the vertices in $\Cut_{\infty}(G_a)$ are incident to a combinatorial face that we consider distinguished.

-For infinite blocks $G_a$, we chose $\pi^{G_a}$ as in subsection \ref{subsection:random_infinite_block}, with $\Cut_{\infty}(G_a)$ considered as special points representing infinitely many vertices (as explained in subsection \ref{subsection:technical_difficulty}, and therefore being placed along the infinite face.
+For infinite blocks $G_a$, we chose $\pi^{G_a}$ as in subsection \ref{subsection:random_infinite_block}, with $\Cut_{\infty}(G_a)$ considered as special points representing infinitely many vertices (as explained in subsection \ref{subsection:technical_difficulty}, and therefore being placed so that they see infinity).

 We then construct the combinatorial embedding $\pi^G$ by putting together the $\pi^{G_a}$.
 At cut vertices $v \in \Cut_{\infty}(G_a)$ we define $\pi^{G}_v$ so that all edges leading to all other blocks $G_b$ intersecting $G_a$ at $v$ are placed inside the distinguished face of $(G_a, \pi^{G_a})$.
 In the infinite case this means that in the cyclic order we place these edges between the two darts $(\lefte, \rightf)$ that form the unique infinite region of $G_a$ at $v$.